daniache/webapp/README.md

 This project requires:

-Java 8 or higher
+Java 8 or higher,
-Eclipse
+Eclipse,
-Tomcat 9 or higher
+Tomcat 9 or higher,
 mysql server v.
-5.7
+5.7,
 mysql workbench v.
 5.7 or higher

 1. Make sure that the project has the following files: